 Children are the most vulnerable and affected by these challenges.
-It is common for children to die from preventable and treatable diseases, such as malaria, pneumonia, and diarrhea.
+It is common for children to die from preventable conditions and treatable diseases, such as malaria, pneumonia, and diarrhea.
 The prevalence of malnutrition is high, and immunization rates are low.
-Approximately one in five children will not live to see their fifth birthday.
+Approximately 64 of every 1,000 children will not live to see their fifth birthday.

-The primary emphasis of education is with patients and their family members – providing preventative education on topics such as nutrition, vaccinations, breastfeeding support, oral health, family planning, and disease-specific information.
+The hospital also emphasizes education.
+Our staff instructs family members on such topics as nutrition, vaccinations, breastfeeding support, oral health, family planning, and disease-prevention.

 - Outpatient Department